• Current alerts (1) Click to view

 • Low quality building materials being used with high energy costs and poor sustainability outcomes.

-This update will result in residential development applications (single houses, grouped dwellings and multiple dwellings/apartments) in medium density areas (R30 and above) being assessed against new and modified provisions compared to the current planning framework.
+This update will result in residential development applications (single houses, grouped dwellings and multiple dwellings/apartments) being assessed against new and modified provisions if they fall within the scope of Part C (refer to the table above).
 These new provisions are intended to provide better-quality built form outcomes by setting higher standards for residential development.

 Will my address be affected?